ensarkr/cawcaw-react-native/README.md

 1. Download Expo Go app to your android device and scan the QR code in the terminal.
 2. Download Android Studio and use its android simulator.

+Also instead of using my vercel api.
+It is possible to setup [my backend](https://github.com/ensarkr/cawcaw-express) on your local machine.
+If you choose to do this you have to change EXPO_PUBLIC_API_URL in .env accordingly.

 ## Technologies